0 Helpful / 5 Not

 5 Helpful / 1 Not

 Pros: Convenient layout with parking between front and back 9s.
 Always a game on any given day.
 Several great roller holes.
 Great drainage-even after heavy rain.
-Some holes have 5 alternating basket locations.
-Three extra targets allow placing two targets on three (alternating) holes.
+All holes have 3 or more alternating basket locations.
+Extra targets allow placing two targets on several (alternating) holes.

 Cons: Dog walkers are on the rise.
 Some players bring dogs along.
 Most are careful to clean up after their pets.

 Other Thoughts: The course is in Metro Baltimore, but the course, itself, is in an idyllic setting.
 A recent review cited a holdup of two disc golfers at the course.
 The robberies were part of a crime spree by a group of teenagers in the general area - not specifically targeting the disc golf course.
 The crooks were caught two days later as their spree spread through north Baltimore.
 This was the 1st robbery I can recall at the Druid Hill DGC.

 The original 9 X-holes (wooded) are being expanded (currently 15) and add versatility to the course, allowing golfers to add some x-holes to the regular round.

 5 of 6 people found this review helpful.